 Since there are no official standards or codes that guide ethical sourcing practices, the way an organization builds its own ethical sourcing program is unique.
 However, many organizations start by establishing a strong vetting process and then upholding their standards with ongoing audits.

-Organizations should be prepared for the potential that a supplier may engage in unethical practices at any time, no matter their past performance.
-Therefore, organizations may choose to monitor supplier practices throughout the duration of a contract.
-Continual audits ensure compliance to contractual agreements around ethics and allow organizations to identify areas for improvement, set goals and initiate corrective action.
+Organizations should be prepared for the potential that a supplier might engage in unethical practices at any time, no matter their past performance.
+Therefore, organizations might choose to monitor supplier practices throughout the duration of a contract.
+Continual audits ensure compliance with contractual agreements around ethics and allow organizations to identify areas for improvement, set goals and initiate corrective action.

 Supplier and third-party information automatically update for all interested parties.

-Automation ensures supplier risk assessment data is current with the market.
+Automation ensures that supplier risk assessment data is current with the market.

 Analytics capabilities manage decision-making, onboarding, contingency plans and lifecycle processes, including reporting and audit management.